VLPatton/zeanix/README.md

 ### Running Qemu without debugging
 **It is important that you are in the root directory of the repo, otherwise these commands will not funtion properly.** Run the following commands in the root of the repo as a regular user:
 <pre>
-qemu-system-$(ARCH) -m 512 -serial file:CON -cdrom zeanix.iso
+qemu-system-$(ARCH) -m 512 -serial file:debug.log -cdrom zeanix.iso
 </pre>
 ### Debugging
 **It is important that you are in the root directory of the repo, otherwise these commands will not funtion properly.** Run the following commands as a regular user to create a bootable ISO with debug information: